-- the Custodian, PT (Booster Investments) Nominees Limited, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme: and - Booster Custodial Administration Services Limited, which is a related company of ours, has been engaged by the Custodian and the Supervisor to provide custodial administration services to it in respect of the investments and other property of the Scheme. - In respect of some of the assets held by the Fund, there is a contractual arrangement in place to govern how those assets are purchased, held and sold.
+- the Custodian, PT (Booster Investments) Nominees Limited, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme: and - Booster Custodial Administration Services Limited, (BCAS), which is a related company of ours has entered into a Custodial Administration Services Agreement with the Custodian, the Supervisor and us (as the Manager).
+This agreement delegates administration services of the Custodian to BCAS, including those relating to the acquisition, registration, and disposal of or other dealing with the assets of the Scheme, and as a result BCAS operates on instruction from the Manager (or Supervisor or Custodian) in regard to these services.
+This agreement outlines BCAS may be paid fees for these services from the Scheme assets.
+Currently BCAS does not charge any fees, but will be reimbursed for any expenses it incurs. - In respect of some of the assets held by the Fund, there is a contractual arrangement in place to govern how those assets are purchased, held and sold.
 The key contracts in this respect are the limited partnership agreement for the NZ Innovation Booster Limited Partnership, and the agreement with Matū Karihi (GP) Limited, as summarised in Section 2.4 above.
-These agreements have been entered into on a commercial arm's length basis with any conflicted directorships abstaining from the decision to enter into the agreement.
+These agreements have been entered into on a commercial arm's length basis with any conflicted directorships abstaining from the decision to enter into the agreement. - While not a direct cost of the Scheme, the Manager has entered into a services agreement with Booster Financial Services Limited (BFSL) whereby BFSL provides services and support for the company, the Scheme and its investors, including record keeping, accounting and administration, marketing and communications, investment management support, risk and compliance management, information technology, management functions and other resources as required by the Manager.
+In return, BFSL is paid a fee by the Manager.
+The Manager is a wholly owned subsidiary of BFSL.
+BFSL may also provide the Manager additional capital if required.